naomiven/react-login-app/README.md

 - No need to pass in data through the parent/child tree via `props`.
 Eg.
   `isLoggedIn` state and `onLogout` handler.
 - **NOT** optimized for high frequency changes

+## useImperativeHandle

+- When used in conjuction with `forwardRef`, functionalities are exposed from a React component to its parent component through refs in order to trigger these functionalities from the parent.

 ## When to use props vs Context